SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 When the API script is complete, it needs to be published to the DataMiner System.
 You can do so using the built-in publish feature of DIS.
 Make sure that DIS can connect to the DataMiner System you want to upload your script to.
 You will need to [edit the DIS settings](xref:DIS_settings#dma) so the DMA is selectable.

-1. In the *Solution Explorer*, double-click *HelloWorldAPI.xml* .
+1. In the *Solution Explorer*, double-click *HelloWorldAPI.xml*.

    ![Automation script XML](~/user-guide/images/UDAPIS_Tutorials_HelloWorld_Open_Script_XML.jpg)

-1. At the top of the code window, click the arrow next to the *Publish* button and select the DataMiner System you want to upload the script to.
+1. At the top of the code window, click the arrow next to the *Publish* button, and select the DataMiner System you want to upload the script to.

    ![Publish to DMA](~/user-guide/images/UDAPIS_Tutorials_DIS_Publish.jpg)